Essential Liberty (Part 2)

 Liberty or Tyranny?

-Once again, our fundamental rights, endowed by our Creator, are being violated, and that encroachment is sustained by unjust taxation for purposes not expressly authorized by our Constitution, and incremental revocation of our right to defend ourselves against such abuse.
-Consequently, our nation is on the precipice of insolvency, and the bill is coming due.
+Consequently, our nation approaches the precipice of insolvency, and the bill is coming due.
 It will most certainly be repaid in the currency of tyranny unless Liberty and the Rule of Law prevail.

 “We, the People of the United States,” must demand that members of the Executive, Legislative and Judicial branches of the federal government, abide by their sworn oaths to “support and defend” our Constitution as mandated in Article II and Article VI.
 Indeed, they are obliged by oath to act within the constraints of the Rule of Law set forth in our Constitution by its Framers and as ratified by the People.
 The enforcement of regulations, the collection of taxes and accumulation of debt for expenditures, which have no express constitutional authorization, is in violation of our Constitution and, thus, the oaths of those sworn to uphold it as the Supreme Law of the land.